Skip to content

 Practicalities and staying safe

 Ensure you and the family have privacy during this tricky conversation; this should not be overheard.
 Avoid interruptions (hand over your bleep/phone if you can).
 Have someone else look after the child(ren) during the conversation so they don’t hear the conversation if they’re old enough to understand.
-This allows the parents to focus on your words entirely.
+This allows the parents to focus on their words entirely.
 Consider your safety: always let your team know you’re about to have a challenging conversation.
 If you think you are at risk, alert security, but keep them out of sight.

 Always keep the child at the centre